vehiculum-berlin/.github/PULL_REQUEST_TEMPLATE.md

-# Steps before submitting a PR.
+# Steps before submitting a PR

--You have a descriptive commit message with a short title (first line).
--You have only one commit (if not, squash them into one commit).
+_You have a descriptive commit message with a short title (first line)_ _You have only one commit (if not, squash them into one commit)_

 # Description